 - A heavy, unreasonable workload

-You may be experiencing internal and external sources of workplace anxiety.
+You may be experiencing internal and external sources of performance anxiety in the workplace.
 For example, you could have an anxiety and depression diagnosis and work in a toxic work environment.
 It could be one or both.

-Figuring out the source can help you determine the best course of action.
+Figuring out the source can help you determine the best course of action regarding your mental health.

 If You Have an Anxiety or Mood Disorder, Consider Treatment

-If you have a pre-existing anxiety or mood disorder that is making your workplace anxiety worse, you’ll want to consider treatment.
+If you have a pre-existing anxiety or mood disorder that worsens your workplace anxiety, you’ll want to consider treatment.
 Talk with an anxiety-trained medical provider to determine if your anxiety results from an anxiety or mood disorder.